daniel5151/gdbstub/README.md

 An easy-to-use and easy-to-integrate implementation of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html#Remote-Protocol) in Rust.

-`gdbstub` aims to provide a "drop-in" way to add GDB support to a project, _without_ requiring any large refactoring / ownership juggling.
-It is particularly useful in _emulators_, where it provides a powerful, non-intrusive way to debug code running within an emulated system. `gdbstub` is also _entirely `no_std`_, and can be run on bare-metal systems as well.
+`gdbstub` is particularly useful in emulators, where it provides a powerful, non-intrusive way to debug code running within an emulated system.
+The API aims to provide a "drop-in" way to add GDB support to an existing project, without requiring any large refactoring / ownership juggling.

+`gdbstub` is also entirely `no_std`, _without_ a dependency on `alloc`!
+If you're interested in adding remote debugging support to a resource-constrained bare-metal system, give `gdbstub` a shot!

 - [Documentation and Examples](https://docs.rs/gdbstub)

-**Disclaimer:** `gdbstub` is still experiencing a fair amount of API churn!
-Expect (potentially large) breaking API changes between minor releases!
+**Warning:** `gdbstub` is still experiencing a fair amount of API churn, so expect breaking API changes between minor releases!

 ## Debugging Features